Facts About Suicide

 You can help prevent suicide.

-Although we cannot save all lives to suicide, we can save many.
+Although we cannot save all lives from suicide, we can save many.
 Everyone has a role in preventing suicide, not just mental health professionals.
 When you show someone you care – asking if s/he is suicidal, persuading him or her to seek help, and referring him or her to an appropriate professional resource – you have given that person hope and alternatives for relieving his or her suffering.
 The QPR Suicide Prevention Gatekeeper Training Program will teach you strategies on how to implement these three important steps and about the resources available in our community.